Perhaps you have just lost a loved one, and you are beginning to look at the steps you must take following a death in California.

 CunninghamLegal provides complete Trust Administration Services in California, regardless of where you as a Trustee are located–and we often work with people located out of state.
 Please consider contacting us right away when you become the Trustee of an Estate in California.

-Let’s assume that your loved one left behind a signed Living Trust, along with a Last Will & Testament, which has been structured as a “Pour-Over Will.”
+Let’s assume that your loved one left behind a signed Living Trust, along with a Last Will and Testament, which has been structured as a “Pour-Over Will.”
 If so, you should be enormously grateful.
 We haven’t space in this article to deal with cases in which no trust has been left behind.
 Just know that in most states, including California, if there’s no trust, you must go to Probate Court.
 Indeed, if certain classes of assets are left out of a trust, or if minors require guardianship, you will still need to go to probate court—where we strongly suggest legal representation.
 You can learn more about Probate Court in California here.

 If they had come to us earlier, much strife could have been avoided.